Focus on the Solution, Not the Problem

 Depending on the nature of the situation, you will need to be strategic and systematic.

 Identifying a problem is the first step, and finding the solution is the second.
-How do you get from point A to point B in the quickest and most efficient way?
+How do you get from point A to point B most quickly and efficiently?

 At its core, strategic thinking and problem-solving are about exploring possibilities in a space where analytical judgment and critical thinking have been temporarily suspended.